 I seem to be the only person around here who is sceptical of all of the following:

-- target frequency responses
+- in-room measurements and target frequency responses

 - room correction

 - frequency domain-based thinking

 What does that leave?
 Well, it leaves speakers and systems that are purposely designed to behave

 very simply - not that the hardware or software is necessarily simple.